rbaker26/SAP1EMU/README.md

 Most of the registers and components are implamented using the Observer Pattern using .Net Core's IObservable<T> and IObserver<T> interfaces.
 This allows most of the registers and components to be unaware of their counterparts.
 All they "pay attention to is the Clock and the Control-Word.

 A few components are dependent on others, like the MAR and the RAM, but efforts will be taken to decouple them further.

+The SAP1EMU.Lib project doesn't contain and "runtime logic".
+It is a simple library project with no Main().

+### SAP1EMU.Engine
+The SAP1EMU.Engine is the main interface for the SAP1EMU.Engine-CLI and SAP1EMU.WebApp.
+It handles subscribing the registers to the Clock, running the main loop, and perserving the output of the program.

+The main loop is only about 14 lines of code.
+This simplicity is achived because of the Observer Pattern implamented in the SAP1EMU.Lib.
+Besides the Instruction register, the Engine is not "aware" of any of the other registers or components, just like the registers or components are not aware of eachother.

+This decoupling has the huge benifit of be able to add new registers or components with little effort of side effects. <br>
+To add a new registers or components, all that is needed is that registers or components and adding its control bits to the Sequencer.
+Thats it.